 - Women Entrepreneurs of Medellín

 - Blogging In Medellín

 And some of these groups have meetups.
-For example, Medellin Guru hosts the largest expat meetups in Medellín monthly.
-The February 2019 Medellin Guru meetup had over 175 attendees.
-And the March 2019 Medellin Guru meetup is expected be similar size or larger
+For example, Medellin Guru hosts the largest expat events in Medellín monthly.
+The May 2019 Medellin Guru meetup at 20Mission Cerveza had over 180 attendees.
+And the July 2019 Medellin Guru meetup at the same location is expected be similar size.

 Also, many other events in the city are regularly posted to these groups.